ibm-cloud-docs/vpc/file_storage_vpc_view.md

 View all file shares and mount targets by using the UI, CLI, or API.
 Also, view details of a single file share or mount target.
 {: shortdesc}

-File Storage for VPC is available to customers with special approval to preview this service in the Washington, Dallas, and Frankfurt regions.
+File Storage for VPC is available for customers with special approval to preview this service in the Washington, Dallas, Frankfurt, and London regions.
 Contact your IBM Sales representative if you are interested in getting access.
 {: preview}

 Before you get started, to create mount targets for file shares, make sure that you created a [VPC](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console).